-In my dealings with the Iraqi people, I was struck by their penchant for interpreting everything through the lens of individual self-interest.
-This applied to both the civilians and the ISF.
-The concept of putting community or country first was less important than individual best interest.
-I also had the sense that they didn't care much what kind of government they'd ultimately have, whether it would be a democracy, theocracy, or autocracy.
-The people's priority was to ensure that their basic needs were satisfied, and the government or group that could best do that would gain their favor.
-Throughout my year in Iraq, I used this premise of "satisfying basic needs" to allocate funds and prioritize projects.
-In the end, Maslow's "Hierarchy of Needs" was a very applicable tool for understanding the people's requirements and prioritizing civil-military projects.
+In my dealings with the Iraqi people, I was struck by their penchant for interpreting everything through the lens of individual self-interest. requirements and prioritizing civil-military projects.
 It also led to my minimizing discussion on the benefits of a democracy.
 If you drink the same water as your cows, you're likely not interested in a U.S. Soldier explaining the advantages, theory, and practice of Jeffersonian democracy.